-The average daily cost (per person) in Havana is $52, while the average daily cost in San Juan is $153.
+The average daily cost (per person) in Havana is $65, while the average daily cost in San Juan is $192.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Havana and San Juan in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Havana and San Juan in more detail.

 Below are a few samples from actual travelers for food and meal costs in Havana:

 For San Juan, here are some samples of tours and activities related to meals and dining experiences: